 Explore unique rock formations, ancient crystal caves, Cape Naturaliste Lighthouse with its panoramic ocean views, white beaches and the beautiful Geographe Bay coastline.
 Train ride on the longest wooden jetty in the southern hemisphere and visit to the last remaining tuart forest in the world.

-The Cape to Cape long-distance walk trail meanders along the Leeuwin-Naturaliste Ridge – the backbone of the Leeuwin-Naturaliste National Park.
-This is a relatively easy section with cliff-top hikes, beach walking and striking views.
+The Cape to Cape long-distance walk trail meanders along the Leeuwin-Naturaliste Ridge.
+Part 1 is a relatively easy section, with cliff-top hikes, beach walking, striking views and isolated coves.

 Immerse yourself on a series of short hikes offering exhilarating views to the south coast, including the spectacular Granite Skywalk to Castle Rock, Wansbrough Walk, Nancy’s Peak Trail and the highest peak of the Porongurup Ranges along the Devils Slide Trail.